Disability and health needs

 - You would not be able to complete a year studying at the University unless you are given specificly adapted University-allocated accommodation,

-- The room you require is more expensive than other rooms in the same accommodation.
+- The room you require is more expensive as a result of these adaptations than a typical room,

 - You are unable to obtain funding from any other sources.

 You will be able to provide us with evidence for the above when you complete your health questionnaire as part of your online application.

 Advice about other sources of funding for students with ill health or a disability is available from Disability Services.